 - Kitchen roll

-Myxomatosis and VHD are now combined into one injection so you only need to go once a year.
+- Myxomatosis and RVHD1.
+They are combined into one injection and needed once a year.

-Vaccinations can be bought forward.
-You don’t have to wait the full year.
-If there are lots of reports of Myxi near you or VHD then its a good idea to go before the year is up.
+Vaccinations can be bought forward, so you don’t have to wait the full year before you go to have your rabbits vaccinated again.
+If there are lots of reports of Myxi near you or RVHD, then its a good idea to go before the due date.

 Neutering/Spaying has lots of health and behavioural benefits & is very important for the following reasons:

-- Rabbits can get pregnant again 1 hour after giving birth
+- Obviously it stops unwanted litters.
+Did you know?
+Rabbits can get pregnant again 1 hour after giving birth

-- Around 4 months old they reach sexual maturity & you may see a difference in behaviour.
+- Around 4-6 months old rabbits reach sexual maturity & you may see a difference in behaviour.

 - After being neutered or spayed they become calmer & happier and healthier

-A good Vet should always check your rabbits heart rate, teeth, ears, eyes, bottom area, stomach and weight on every visit.
+Finding a good rabbit savvy vet is essential.
+Rabbits are classed as exotic pets, so look for a vet that specialises in exotic animals.
+A good Vet should ideally check your rabbits heart rate, teeth, ears, eyes, bottom area, stomach and weight on every visit.
 With a sick rabbit, your vet will ask you questions like:

 - When did they last eat?